-SPW’s highly regarded state and national expertise informs capacity-building offerings on military culture, military sexual trauma, and supportive services for military families.
-Trainings and workshops are designed to teach care providers, behavioral health and legal professionals, and community members how to understand these issues and navigate public systems so they can better serve clients and their families.
+Smart Policy Works’ highly regarded state and national expertise informs capacity-building offerings on military culture, military sexual trauma, and supportive services for military families.
+These continuing education trainings and workshops are designed to teach care providers, behavioral health and legal professionals, and community members how to understand these issues and navigate public systems so they can better serve clients and their families.

-The trainings cover topics that are important and all encompassing when discussion surrounds the topic of how to address a Veteran or service member on experiences they may have had – and making them feel comfortable disclosing and sharing that information.
+The courses cover topics that are important and all encompassing when discussion surrounds the topic of how to address a veteran or service member on experiences they may have had – and making them feel comfortable disclosing and sharing that information.

 Understanding Military Sexual Trauma for Behavioral Health Practitioners